pchelle/setup-qualification-environment/setup-qualification-environment/README.md

 ## Inputs

+This action requires:

-This action requires, `tools-path`, the path of a csv file defining the tools and versions to install
+- __`tools-path`__: the path of a csv file defining the tools and versions to install

+This action can optionally use:

+- __`install-pandoc`__: boolean defining to install Pandoc in the environment
+- __`install-pdf-converter`__: boolean to defining to install `chromehtml2pdf` PDF converter in the environment

-The csv file in `tools-path` indicates software and software versions to be installed in environment before running the qualifications of the models.
+The csv file in __`tools-path`__ indicates software and software versions to be installed in environment before running the qualifications of the models.
 If a link is defined in the `URL` column, the installation will use the software from the link as is instead of searching from the version.
 Please ensure compatibility between their versions.
 The following available tools to installed are detailed below: